NeneWang/learn-programming/java/intro.md

 ## Common Problems
 You might not able to see the code and the terminal at the same time.
 Something like this:

-:::note Small Screen sizes can only show one thing.
+:::caution Small Screen sizes can only show one thing.
 ![](../static/img/2022-05-09-03-00-16.png)

 If you can only see the code or the terminal instead of seeying both of them at the same time